Oct 25, 2021 • 5 min read

 Sports evaluations can be a high-pressure situation for your athlete.
 For many kids, sports are a big part of their identity so the possibility of not making the team is scary!
 Make sure to emphasize that while these tryouts are important, they aren’t everything and that it’s okay if they don’t make the team.
 Not making a team or losing is always a big learning opportunity and is a part of life.
 Regardless if they make the team or not, let them know that they are enough.
 Help them take the news in stride, focus on where they can improve their game for the future and turn this into a positive experience.

 Got tryouts?
-Our world-class team management app integrates directly with evaluation software like TeamGenius.
+Check out our partner SkillShark – use code TEAMSNAP during signup to receive a 20% special discount.
 Sign up for a free 21-day trial of TeamSnap today.
-Or check out our club and league solution, TeamSnap for Clubs and Leagues if your team is part of a larger sports organization.
+Or check out our club and league management software, TeamSnap for Business if your team is part of a larger sports organization.